-A single-phase work program is recommended, which will include: geotechnical investigations and studies; optimization of the plant and related service facilities and evaluation of the power supply; examination of water management, water treatment, WRD and TSF designs; baseline studies and environmental permitting activities; and additional metallurgical test work.
-The budget for this work is estimated at about \$3.3 million.
+A single-phase work program is recommended, which will include: additional drilling program to upgrade a portion of the indicated resource to measures resource; drill and blast study; geotechnical investigations and studies; further geohazards assessment; site specific seismic hazard assessment; updating of hydrogeological models and groundwater management plans; optimization of the plant and related service facilities and evaluation of the power supply; examination of water management, water treatment, WRF and TMF designs; baseline studies and environmental permitting activities; and additional metallurgical testwork.
+The budget for this work is estimated at about \$7.0 million.